TheGnarCo/compare-components/README.md

+# THIS REPO IS ARCHIVED

+This was created for https://blog.thegnar.co/react-component-comparison.
+The guidance there is largely outdated.

+## Compare COmponents

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This was to test the general performance structure of `React.Component`, `React.PureComponent`, Functional Stateless Components (FSCs) and `React.memo`ized FSCs.
+To test the general performance of `React.Component`, `React.PureComponent`, Functional Stateless Components (FSCs) and `React.memo`ized FSCs.

 Users can toggle various settings in a terribly built UI to compare rendering times in a way that